 Hand trucks, tools, and equipment.
-All hand trucks and are in good working condition.
+All hand trucks, tools and equipment are in good working condition.
 Equipment and tools are given periodic maintenance inspections and any necessary repairs or replacements are handled immediately; otherwise, equipment is pulled from service until repaired or replaced.